Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 token = tokenresponse.token
 ```

-The `user` created above will be used later, because that user should be added as a member of new chat thread when you creating
+The `user` created above will be used later, because that user should be added as a participant of new chat thread when you creating
 it with this token.
-It is because the initiator of the create request must be in the list of the members of the chat thread.
+It is because the initiator of the create request must be in the list of the participants of the chat thread.

 ## Create the Chat Client